agapsys/jdbc-tools/README.md

 * Apache Commons DBCP

-(for detailed information on external dependencies please see pom.xml)
+For detailed information on external dependencies please see *pom.xml*.

 ## Licensing

-JDBC Tools project is licensed under the Apache License 2.0.
-See the files called LICENSE and NOTICE for more information.
+JDBC Tools project is licensed under the **Apache License 2.0**.
+See the files called *LICENSE* and *NOTICE* for more information.

 ## Contact